orppra/ropa/README.md

 ```

 ## Contribute
-This is still under development, so contributions are very much welcomed.
-Just fork this repo and pick one of the issues.
+This is still under development, PRs are welcomed.